lululxvi/deepxde/README.md

 - **Pull requests.** If you made improvements to DeepXDE, fixed a bug, or had a new example, feel free to send us a pull-request.
 - **Asking questions.** To get help on how to use DeepXDE or its functionalities, you can as well open an issue.
 - **Answering questions.** If you know the answer to any question in the "Issues", you are welcomed to answer.

+**Slack.** The DeepXDE Slack hosts a primary audience of moderate to experienced DeepXDE users and developers for general chat, online discussions, collaboration, etc. If you need a slack invite, please send me an email.

 ## The Team